ikumen/ubct-dashboard/README.md

 ```
 #### Slack Files

-List all Slack files (just links) that were found in messages.
+List all Slack files (just URLs) that were found in messages.

 ```
 [GET] /api/resource/slack/files